jansucan/diff-dd/README.md

 ```-B``` sets the size of the buffer for the data of the input and
 output files (default is 4 MiB).
 The input data is always buffered.
 The
-output data are buffered only in backup mode.
+output data is buffered only in backup mode.

 ## Example